yan-zhong-geo/MSF-Python/README.md

 ---
 ## Workflow

-1. Prepare a DEM and a AOI polygon layer covering the study area.
+1. Prepare a DEM and an AOI polygon layer covering the study area.
 2. Set the output folder and optionally adjust the **Tanα** threshold.
 3. Run the tool:
-   - **PART 0** — Projection check: if DEM or lakes are in geographic CRS or non-meter units, they are automatically reprojected to the appropriate UTM zone.
+   - **PART 0** — Projection check: if DEM or AOI are in geographic CRS or non-meter units, they are automatically reprojected to the appropriate UTM zone.
    - **PART 1** — DEM preprocessing: `Int → Fill → Int → FlowDirection → Log2 → fldir_deg`.
-   - **PART 2** — Per-lake iteration: `Feature to Raster → Cost Allocation → Path Distance → Extract by Mask → z_diffse → pgse → filter by Tanα → save`.
+   - **PART 2** — Per-AOI iteration: `Feature to Raster → Cost Allocation → Path Distance → Extract by Mask → z_diffse → pgse → filter by Tanα → save`.
 4. Collect output rasters (`path_<ID>.tif`) from the output folder.

 > **Note:** Requires the **Spatial Analyst** extension in ArcGIS Pro.